CANopenNode/CANopenNode/doc/objectDictionary.md

 ### Access
 Application and the stack have access to OD objects via universal @ref OD_t object and @ref OD_find() function.
 No direct access to custom structures, which define object dictionary, is required.
 Properties for specific OD variable is fetched with @ref OD_getSub() function.
 Access to actual variable is via **read** and **write** functions.
 Pointer to those two functions is fetched by @ref OD_getSub().
 See @ref OD_stream_t.
 See also shortcuts: @ref CO_ODgetSetters, for access to data of different type.

+Note that OD variables can be accessed from different threads.
+CANopenNode basically runs in two threads: fast real-time (PDO processing, etc.) and time non-critical mainline (SDO etc.).
+Both threads have access to OD variables, so care must be taken into account.
+CANopenNode uses locking mechanism, where SDO server prevents execution of the real-time thread at the moment it reads or writes OD variable.
+The same protection of the OD variables is necessary in @ref CO_storage.
+For more information see @ref CO_critical_sections in CO_driver.h.

 ### Example usage
 ```c
 extern OD_t *ODxyz;